romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You have two separate repositories in GitHub, Repository A and Repository B. You want to consume and trigger a workflow from Repository A whenever a new pull request is opened in Repository B. What is the most appropriate way to achieve this integration between repositories?
+Q: You have two separate repositories in GitHub, Repository A and Repository B. You want to consume and trigger a workflow from Repository A whenever a new pull request is opened in Repository B. What is the most appropriate way to achieve this integration between repositories?
 <details><summary>Show the answer</summary><p>

 - **Implement the on: repository_dispatch event in Repository A's workflow and manually dispatch an event from Repository B when a new pull request is opened**